 Summer Reading Challenge Champions

-If you're between 14 and 25, you can volunteer to become a Summer Reading Challenge Champion during the summer holidays.
+In times not affected by the covid-19 pandemic, if you're between 14 and 25, you can volunteer to become a Summer Reading Challenge Champion during the summer holidays.
 The Summer Reading Challenge (SRC) takes place every summer, and challenges children to read six library books of their choice during the holidays.
 Children receive a variety of rewards along the way, and get a medal when they've read six books.

 Summer Reading Challenge Champions will work in the library to promote the challenge to children and families.
 You will enrol children, explain the rules of the challenge, hand out rewards and medals, help children with the SRC website, help children find books, and chat to children about the books that they've read.
 If you want to, you can also get involved with storytimes and other children's events, or work on displays and promotional materials.